ietf-wg-ntp/draft-ietf-ntp-ntpv5-requirements/draft-ietf-ntp-ntpv5-requirements.md

 Tranmission of UTC leap second information MUST be included in the protocol in order for clients to generate a UTC representation, but must be transmitted as separate information to the timescale.
-The specification SHOULD be capable of transmitting upcoming leap seconds greater than 1 calendar day in advance.
+The specification MUST require that servers transmit upcoming leap seconds greater than 1 calendar day in advance if that information is known by the server.
+If the server learns of a leap second less than 1 calendar day before a leap second event, it will start transmitting the information immediately.

 Leap second smearing SHOULD NOT be applied to timestamps transmitted by the server, however this should not prevent implementers from applying leap second